Trekking to Machu Picchu

 DAY 10

-This morning after breakfast we'll return by train, enjoying one final ride through the beauty of the Sacred Valley, and then by private vehicle to Cusco.
-If you're returning today, we'll have you back to the Cusco airport by 3pm and you can plan for flights out after 5pm.
-Alternatively you can be dropped off at your hotel if you want some more time in Cusco.
+This morning after breakfast we'll return by train, enjoying one final ride through the beauty of the Sacred Valley, and then by private vehicle to Cusco where we can retrieve any luggage left behind.
+Rides back to the airport will be scheduled based on your flight times, leaving some time for potential last minute shopping.
+Please schedule your flights out after no sooner than 4:00 pm.
 If you're staying on for more time in Peru, we'll be glad to put you in touch with people who can help you plan the rest of your time.
 Peru is a fascinating place and a trip to Lake Titicaca, the Nasca Lines, or into the jungle would all be amazing additions to your adventure.

 (B)